 Scheduling and implementing follow-up strategies, like drip campaigns.
-Let's say a customer visits your website and requests an e-book, or other information you offer.
+Let's say a customer visits your website and requests an e-book or other information you offer.
 You can use an AI application to automatically send additional emails to the customer tailored to their area of interest.

 Targeting specific groups of customers.
 AI can identify and group customer segments, to allow you to customize messages for each segment based on their preferences and needs.

 Analyzing advertising responses and customer surveys.
 If you've ever used customer surveys to uncover problems with your products or services, you know that getting responses is only half the battle.
-The other half is analyzing the responses and identify ways you can improve.
+The other half is analyzing the responses and identifying ways you can improve.
 AI can analyze and categorize responses, to help understand what's going right or wrong with your systems or products.

-A number of AI applications are designed to let sales people focus on selling instead of paperwork.
+A number of AI applications are designed to let salespeople focus on selling instead of paperwork.
 They can accomplish tasks such as:

 Prospecting for new business and generating leads.
 AI can reduce or eliminate the time it takes to chase down leads by sending outreach emails and categorizing and prioritizing responses for the sales team.

-AI applications allow your sales team to focus on buyers most likely to make a purchase in the near future, and to deploy strategies to follow up with longer term prospects.
+AI applications allow your sales team to focus on buyers most likely to make a purchase in the near future and to deploy strategies to follow up with longer-term prospects.

 In general, AI applications that handle back-office and administrative tasks are designed to eliminate the need for manual data entry.
 They can: